rydmike/flex_color_scheme/README.md

      very similar to `ElevatedButton`, `OutlineButton` to `OutlinedButton` and `FlatButton` to `TextButton`.
 There are some differences in margins, and looks, especially in dark mode, but they are close enough.
-This is a button style we used before the introduction of the new buttons with
-     their improved defaults.
+This is a button style we used before the introduction of the new buttons with their improved defaults.
 It just happened to be very close as theme was based on how things looked in the design guide prior to Flutter releasing the new buttons that fully implement the correct design.

-     The newer buttons are thus still nicer, especially when it
-     comes to their interactions and all the theming options they provide, but they are tedious to theme.
+     The newer buttons are thus still nicer, especially when it comes to their interactions and all the theming options they provide, but they are tedious to theme.
 If you want to make custom styled buttons we still recommend using the newer buttons instead of the old ones, as they offer more customization possibilities.
-The theming applied to the old buttons make them work well enough, that most might not even notice if you still use them.
+Still, this theming applied to the old buttons make them look close enough to the new ones, with their nice defaults.
+To the extent that most might not even notice if you still use the old buttons.

    * The default theme for Chips contain a design bug that makes the selected `ChoiceChip()` widget look disabled in dark mode, regardless if